thomvaill/tads-boilerplate/README.example.md

 This repository implements [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code), and more globally the DevOps mindset.
 It includes all the configuration and all the scripts needed to deploy YourCompany stacks either locally or remotely.
 This repository should be considered as a single source of truth.
-You should also use this repository to setup your development environment.
+You should also use this repository to set up your development environment.

 This project heavily uses Ansible.
 If you are not familiar with it, you should read the [Ansible Quickstart guide](https://docs.ansible.com/ansible/latest/user_guide/quickstart.html) before getting started.